laeti-tia/grapherrd/README.md

 it  will  be  graphed  as  such.
 If  no  main  target  is  defined,   the characteristics of the first subtarget are used as if it where the main.

-See the provided `example/mrtg.conf` file for how to use these settings.
+See the provided `mrtg/mrtg.conf` file for how to use these settings.

+MRTG configuration files and RRD data files  should  be  readable  by  your web servers or PHP engine.

 ### grapherrd.cfg
 The grapherrd.cfg file contains all the settings you can  change  to  adapt